 | INVESTIGATIONS & SPECIAL PROJECTS

-Taylor Mirfendereski is a Peabody Award-winning multimedia journalist at KING 5 in Seattle.
-She specializes in investigative reporting, longform storytelling and digital special projects.
+Taylor Mirfendereski is a two-time Peabody Award-winning multimedia journalist at KING 5 in Seattle.
+She specializes in investigative reporting, longform storytelling and digital special projects that combine text, video, photos and graphics.

-Taylor's reporting often appears both online and on television.
-But you won't see the same story across platforms.
-Whether it's a traditional TV package, a photo essay, or a multimedia text narrative, Taylor is skilled at producing unique versions of her stories to reach different audiences.
+Taylor has a track record of thinking outside of the box when executing investigations and projects.
+Her reporting often appears both online and on television, but you won't see the same story across platforms.
+Whether it's a multimedia narrative, a print story, a TV package, a digital video story or a photo essay, Taylor is skilled at producing unique versions of her stories to reach different audiences.
 She combines text, video, still photos, interactive graphics and emerging tools in her reporting.
 She thrives inside newsrooms where innovation is embraced and encouraged.

 Prior to joining the KING 5 team in 2016, Taylor worked as a digital reporter at WCPO in Cincinnati, Ohio, where she exclusively produced in-depth, enterprise news stories for WCPO.com and WCPO-TV.
 In 2014, she embedded with U.S. military troops in Afghanistan to cover the local impact of America's longest war.